davidemmanuellopez/qrtwhisper/README.md

 * Disable: Click raises active window

+In general terms, do you need to make capable that any application can obtain focus, without need of click.

 For now the application get focus for every transcription, you cannot hold keyboard focus.
 This its functional for a interview when not its need to use desktop actively.